tbali0524/codingame_api/README.md

 * Getting all puzzles info
 * Getting all puzzle leaderboards
 * Getting all challenge leaderboards
-* Getting achievement count and puzzles solved per language for top 1000 players on global leaderboard
+* Getting achievement count and number of puzzles solved per language for top players on global leaderboard

 Usage:
 > php cg_api.php